Sheriff's militant warning to heroin dealers is tone deaf, drug policy experts say

 Related: Chronic Pain Sufferers Are Scared by Ohio's New Opioid Rules

-But Fallen did note he's not sure the approach is "necessarily" something his jurisdiction would take — a sentiment shared by other law enforcement.
+But Fallon did note he's not sure the approach is "necessarily" something his jurisdiction would take — a sentiment shared by other law enforcement.

 "The video could be effective if they really do have addresses, search warrants, and the other information they are saying," said Sheriff Chris Donelan, who sits on the Opioid Task Force of Franklin County and the North Quabbin Region of Massachusetts.